-That inbedded individualism, that self-reliance, that sense of service, and above all those moral and spiritual foundations were not confined to the Quakers.
-They were but one atom in the mighty tide of these qualities of many larger religious bodies which make up the intangible of the word American.
+That imbedded individualism, that self-reliance, that sense of service, and above all those moral and spiritual foundations were not confined to the Quakers.
+They were but one atom in the mighty tide of these qualities of many larger religious bodies which make up the intangible of the word America.

-At the time our ancestors were proclaiming that the Creator had endowed all mankind with rights of freedom as the child of God, with a free will, there was being proclaimed by Hegel and later by Karl Marx a satanic philosophy of agnosticism and that the rights of man came from the state.
+At the time our ancestors were proclaiming that the Creator had endowed all mankind with rights of freedom as the child of God, with a free will, there was being proclaimed by Hegel and later by Karl Marx a satanic philosophy of agnosticism that the rights of man came from the state.
 The greatness of America today comes from one philosophy, the despair of Europe from the other.

-There are today fuzzy-minded people in our country who would compromise in these fundamental concepts.
-They scoff at these tested qualities in men.
-They never have understood and never will understand what the word America means.
+There are today fuzzy-minded people in our country who would compromise on these fundamental concepts.
+They scoff at these tested qualities of men.
+They never have understood and never will understand what America means.
 They explain that these qualities were good while there was a continent to conquer, and a nation to build.
 They say that time has passed.
 No doubt the land frontier has passed.
 But the frontiers of science are barely opening.
-This new land with all its high promise cannot and will not be conquered except by men inspired from the concepts of free spirit.
+This new land with all its high promise can not and will not be conquered except by men inspired from the concepts of free spirit.
+It is those moral and spiritual qualities in free men which fulfill the meaning of the word America.
+And with them will come centuries of further greatness to our country.